EpicurianCoder/microtips/README.md

 ## 🧯 Integration Mitigation Plan

 - Teammate using this: Ricardo
-- Bearer Token and Gemini API key have been shared via private channels
+- Bearer Token has been shared via private channel
-- Current status: ✅ Microservice is complete and working
+- Current status: Microservice is complete and working ✅
 - Access instructions:

   - Make a POST request to: https://api.callumpickard.com/microtips